-Local taxation has continued to be the subject of intense scrutiny during the last year and The Assessor and ERO, as a member of the government's Barclay Implementation Advisory Group, has continued to work with other stakeholders to ensure that Scotland has a more sustainable and effective system for NDR.
-The Group reported in March 20194 but work in relation to the NDR (Scotland) Bill and the future shape of the appeal process has continued throughout 2019/20 and into 2020/21..
+The pandemic and the response to the pandemic has been the prime focus for all stakeholders during 2020/21 however local taxation has continued to be the subject of scrutiny during the last year and The Assessor and ERO, as a member of the government's Barclay Implementation Advisory Group, has continued to work with other stakeholders to ensure that Scotland has a more sustainable and effective system for NDR.
+Work in relation to the information gathering regime and the future shape of the appeal process has continued throughout 2020/21.

 The electoral registration regime has undergone a period of intense change following the introduction of individual electoral registration in 2014 and enfranchisement of 16 and 17 year olds in 2016.
-The Scottish and UK governments have implemented major reforms to the annual canvass that will take effect from 1 July 2020.
-These reforms address the concerns over the unsustainable nature of the annual canvass that had been raised by many EROs and the Electoral Commission by allowing EROs to compare electoral registers to other trusted data sources to identify and focus canvass resources on those addresses where comparison data suggests that there has been a recent change in household composition.
-The widening of the franchise in Scotland to include prisoners and non-Commonwealth foreign nationals that come into effect during 2020/21 address social and democratic inequalities.
+The Scottish and UK governments implemented major reforms to the annual canvass took effect from 1 July 2020.
+These reforms addressed the concerns over the unsustainable nature of the annual canvass that had been raised by many EROs and the Electoral Commission by allowing EROs to compare electoral registers to other trusted data sources to identify and focus canvass resources on those addresses where comparison data suggests that there has been a recent change in household composition.
+The widening of the franchise in Scotland to include prisoners and non-EU and non-Commonwealth foreign nationals also took effect during 2020/21 and as such seek to address social and democratic inequalities.